-- The University of Ohio Convention Center, host to the school’s basketball, volleyball, and wrestling team, recently upgraded their lighting to LED.
+- The University of Ohio Convention Center, host to the school’s basketball, volleyball, and wrestling teams, upgraded their lighting to LED.
 The new lights replace both metal halide and incandescent bulbs, bringing the stadium up to NCAA broadcasting standards for light quality and uniformity.

-All across the United States large sporting venues as well as smaller high school and university arenas are adopting high quality, low energy consumption, long-lasting LED lighting technology.
+All across the United States large sporting venues as well as smaller high school and university arenas are adopting high quality, low energy consumption, long lasting LED stadium lights.
 To find out how you can take advantage of this exciting new technology contact Stouch Lighting today.